Ordisoftware/Hebrew-Letters/README.md

 ## Functionalities

 - Database of Hebrew letters with their customizable meanings.
-- Analyse a word letter by letter to get a sentence describing its sense.
+- Analyze a word letter by letter to get a sentence describing its sense.
 - Copy to the clipboard the analysis and the sentence or a screenshot.
 - English, French.